p-slash/lyspeq/README.md

 + Implemented reading a mean flux file, which can be read by `MeanFluxFile` from the config file.

 ### Optimizations
-+ Each PE reads and sorts its own spectra, then merge sorted.
++ Each PE reads and sorts its own spectra, then they all perform a merge sort.
 This saves significant amount of time reading ~1m files.
 + Using discrete interpolation instead of `gsl_interp` to eliminate time spent on binary search.
-+ Does not copy S and Q matrices when they are not changed which save time.
++ Does not copy S and Q matrices when they are not changed, which saves time.
 + Use `chrono` library to measure time.
-+ No more `gsl_vector` and `gsl_matrix`, but use LAPACKE instead.
++ No more `gsl_vector` and `gsl_matrix`, but uses LAPACKE instead.

 ### Other
 + Logger saves separately for each PE.
-+ Needs CBLAS & LAPACKE libraries to run, because not using `gsl_vector` and `gsl_matrix`.
++ Needs CBLAS & LAPACKE libraries to run (not using `gsl_vector` and `gsl_matrix`).
 + GSL flags are silenced in compilation.
 + Removed redshift evolution option.